LangStream/documentation/pipeline-agents/agent-developer-guide/environment.md

 You can easily map ENV variables to secrets and to global variables using the enviroment configuration entry.

-This is an example about how to pass the OPENAI_API_KEY to the agent and also configure LangSmith integration:
+This is an example of passing the OPENAI_API_KEY to the agent and also configuring LangSmith integration:

 ```yaml